-We assessed the conservation needs of the salmon-crested cockatoo in light of the broad protections provided to the species under the WBCA and CITES.
-The purpose of the WBCA is to promote the conservation of exotic birds and to ensure that international trade involving the United States does not harm exotic birds (see Conservation Status).
-The salmon-crested cockatoo is also protected by CITES, a treaty which contributes to the conservation of the species by monitoring international trade and ensuring that trade in Appendix I species is not detrimental to the survival of the species and is not for commercial purposes (see Conservation Status).
-International trade of the salmon-crested cockatoo has been substantially reduced since the listing of the species in Appendix I under CITES and protection under the WBCA.
-A review of the CITES data, shows that in the 17 years between 1991 and 2007, 297 salmon-crested cockatoos were imported into the United States.
-Many of these birds are personal pets that owners took with them when travelling out of and returning to the United States.
-The best available commercial data indicates that the current threat to the salmon-crested cockatoo stems from illegal trade in the domestic and international markets of Indonesia and surrounding countries.
+We assessed the conservation needs of the salmon-crested cockatoo in light of the broad protections provided to the species under CITES and the WBCA.
+The salmon-crested cockatoo is listed as Appendix I under CITES, a treaty which contributes to the conservation of this species by ensuring that trade in specimens of the species is not detrimental to its survival and is not for commercial purposes (see Conservation Status).
+The purpose of the WBCA is to promote the conservation of exotic birds and to ensure that imports of exotic birds into the United States does not harm them (see Conservation Status).

+International trade of the salmoncrested cockatoo has been drastically reduced since the listing of the species in Appendix I of CITES and the protection of the species under the WBCA.
+A review of the CITES data shows that in the 19 years between 1991 and 2009, 334 live salmon-crested cockatoos were imported into the United States.
+Many of these birds are personal pets that owners took with them when traveling from and returning to the United States.
+None of these birds were imported from Indonesia.
+The best available commercial data indicate that the current threat to the salmon-crested cockatoo stems from illegal trade in the domestic and international markets of Indonesia and surrounding countries.
 Thus, the general prohibitions on import and export contained in 50 CFR 17.31, which only extend within the jurisdiction of the United States, would not regulate such activities.
-The Service also did not identify how import and export of salmon-crested cockatoos under the proposed special rule is associated with the threat of the species' habitat destruction.
-Thus, we find that the import and export requirements of the proposed special rule provide the necessary and advisable conservation measures that are needed for this species.
+Thus, we find that the prohibitions and authorizations contained within this special rule provide all the necessary and advisable conservation measures that are needed for this species.